nicksahler/Google-Docs-Based-username-bot/README.md

-Google-Docs-Based-username-bot
+Discoursebot
 ==============================

 A simple Rails app that checks a Google Spreadsheet's username field to see if it contains the username from a given pull request
 This is literally pulled right out of discourse's main instance.
-I made some changes afterward without testing, so there may be a bug or two.
+I made some changes afterwards without testing, so there may be a bug or two.
 Feel free to message me if you find any

 Installation